mcardy/Directive/README.md

 Directive methods must satisfy the following:
 - Method must be static
 - Method must return CommandResult
-- Method must have arguments of CommandSource and CommandContext
+- Method must have arguments of CommandSource and String[]

 Sub commands can be registered by adding periods into the name of the command.
 For example, 'example.test' would register test as a subcommand of example and